-Chimney breasts and fireplaces

-Repair category 1

-Notes Where fireplaces have been removed there is limited provision for ventilation.
+Chimney breasts and fireplaces Repair category 1 Notes A wood burning stoves have been installed in the living room and dining room.
+It is assumed that the installation complies with the Building Standards.
+Flues should ideally be swept and tested on an annual basis.
+Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.